anetastankovska/anetastankovska/README.md

 - ⚡ Fun fact: ...
 -->

+👋 Hello!
+I'm Aneta.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on projects that include technologies like HTML, CSS, JavaScript, C#, SQL...
 - 🌱 I’m currently attenduing an academy for Full Stack Web Development at Seavus Education and Developmen Center
 - 👯 I’m looking to collaborate on projects that include web development technologies.
 - 📫 How to reach me: [Linkedin profile](https://www.linkedin.com/in/aneta-stankovska-ane/)